-If the end of October seems stranger and spookier than ever, there's a reason for it - Halloween is growing as these Halloween statistics show.
-If you're interested in starting a business or investing in one, you should look past the trick or treaters for the sweet business opportunities Halloween provides.
+If the end of October seems stranger and spookier than ever, there's a reason for it - Halloween is growing as these Halloween retail statistics show.
+If you're interested in starting a business or investing in one, these statistics provide plenty of sweet Halloween business ideas.
+First, the stats.

 Statistically, then, business opportunities related to Halloween should have "legs", with a market that continues to grow over time.
 Growing segments within the Halloween market make the possible profits for a Halloween business even sweeter.

 Children's trick or treating is still a Halloween mainstay, but it's adults who are spending the money on celebrating, embracing Halloween as a chance to let their inner child get out and party.
 Large parties with participants wearing elaborate costumes are becoming increasingly popular - excellent news for people looking for niche business opportunities.

 Interestingly, it's not just young adults who are getting in on the spooky fun.
 The National Retail Federation found that in 2013, 70 percent of 18-24 year olds planned to celebrate Halloween, but 65 percent of consumers aged 25-34 and 60 percent of 35-44 year-olds were also planning to celebrate.

 And what are they doing to celebrate?
 According to the National Retail Federation, in 2017:

 - 16% of people dressed up their pets

 - 35% of people threw or attended a party

 - 71% handed out candy

 - 46% carved a pumpkin